josephxbrick/documentorganizer/README.md

 The image below shows two mobile mockups, where each mockup has been grouped with its associated callout markers.
 Note the order of the numbering.
 (Section numbering is not used in this example.)

 <img src="/readme_images/multiMockupExample.png" width="600">

 ---

-# Add the current date to an artboard

-To display a date, an artboard needs to include a symbol instance with a text override named `"<currentDate>"`.
-The name of the symbol instance itself does not matter.
-Note that this override cannot be in a nested symbol.

-The current date will be in the format specified in Settings.

----